 Restoring the back beach required placing 2,000 cubic yards of native material, or over 90 truck-and-trailer loads.

-ESA painstakingly studied the composition of the beach to determine what imported material should look like.
+Environmental Science Associates (ESA) painstakingly studied the composition of the beach to determine what imported material should look like.
 The Lowman Beach Park project required two specific custom beach mixes: Type 1 and Type 2.

 Washington Rock’s Quality Control Lab manager, Ryan Hogg, is no stranger to making custom beach rock and sand mixes.
 Over the years, he’s crafted dozens of recipes to match the characteristics of specific marine habitats.